-c.
+d.
 Minimizing Source Strength

 The less radioactivity used (given everything else remains the same), the less potential dose that will be received.
-Modern gauges allow researchers to attain their desired results using gauges with less intense sources or lower energy emissions than before.
+Advances in modern scientific technique and equipment allow researchers to attain their desired results using smaller amounts of radioactivity than before.
+In order to minimize exposure and the risk of contamination, unnecessary radioactive material in the laboratory should be removed at the earliest opportunity.
+Additionally, accumulated waste should be transferred to RLSS on a regular basis for proper disposal.